Álex Rins

-Álex Rins Navarro (born 8 December 1995) is a Spanish Grand Prix motorcycle racer for the Monster Energy Yamaha MotoGP Team in the MotoGP class.
+Álex Rins Navarro (born 8 December 1995) is a Spanish Grand Prix motorcycle racer competing for the Monster Energy Yamaha MotoGP Team in the MotoGP class.
 He was the 2011 CEV Buckler 125 Junior GP Champion, and made his Grand Prix motorcycle racing debut in the Moto3 World Championship during the season.
+Rins is set to leave Yamaha at the season.

 Career

-Moto3 World Championship
+Moto3 World Championship (2012–2014)

 Born in Barcelona, Rins began his career in Moto3 with the Estrella Galicia 0,0 team.
 In his second meeting, Rins took pole position for the Spanish Grand Prix.
 He took his first podium in France, with third place.
 He scored no further podiums, but was very consistent throughout the remainder of the season, regularly finishing in the top ten.
 He finished fifth in the final standings and became the rookie of the year.

-He continued racing for Estrella Galicia 0,0 alongside Álex Márquez in 2013, which would prove to be his breakthrough year.
-Maverick Viñales, Luis Salom and Rins dominated the season, with Rins scoring 6 wins, 14 podiums and 8 poles, and was in the running for the title throughout the season, finishing second to Viñales by a margin of 12 points.
+Rins continued racing for Estrella Galicia 0,0 alongside Álex Márquez in 2013, which would prove to be his breakthrough year.
+Maverick Viñales, Luis Salom and Rins dominated the season, with Rins scoring six wins, 14 podiums and eight poles, and was in the running for the title throughout the season, finishing second to Viñales by a margin of 12 points.

-He continued to race for Estrella Galicia 0,0 in 2014.
-The 2014 season saw a dip in Rins' performance with 2 wins, 8 podiums and 4 poles which was lesser than his previous years' performance.
-Ultimately Rins finished the season in third place in the riders' championship.
+Rins continued to race for Estrella Galicia 0,0 in 2014.
+The 2014 season saw a dip in Rins' performance with two wins, eight podiums and four poles which was lesser than his previous years' performance.
+Ultimately, Rins finished the season in third place in the riders' championship.

-Moto2 World Championship
+Moto2 World Championship (2015–2016)

 Paginas Amarillas HP 40 (2015–2016)

 Rins moved to Moto2 for 2015 with the Paginas Amarillas HP 40 team riding a Kalex.
 He sported the racing number 40, for the team's sponsorship purposes.
-In a season dominated by Johann Zarco, Rins achieved 2 wins and 10 podiums, ultimately finishing second in the final standings and winning the rookie of the year.
+In a season dominated by Johann Zarco, Rins achieved two wins and ten podiums, ultimately finishing second in the final standings and winning the rookie of the year.

 Rins stayed with the Paginas Amarillas HP 40 team for 2016.
-The season began well for Rins, achieving wins in Austin and Le Mans and 7 podiums.
+The season began well for Rins, achieving wins in Austin and Le Mans and seven podiums.
 However, a late season slump coupled with a surge in performance from Thomas Lüthi resulted in Rins finishing the season in third place.